timothyportnoff/image-edge-detection/README.md

 Note: If you have already installed the CImg library on your system, ensure that the necessary headers and library files are correctly configured in your project's build settings.

+Note: You may need to compile with -lm -lpthread -lX11, as they might be required libraries for CImg